-After extensive research, a lot of trial and error and some headaches, we finally decided to go with Chuffed as a crowdfunding platform.
-Their minimal fees, easy to use layout and great reviews stood out for us as an obvious choice after we trialled a number of (terrible) sites.
+After extensive research, a lot of trial and error and some headaches, we decided to go with Chuffed as a crowdfunding platform a few years ago and they have been great!
+Their ‘donor pays fee’, easy to use layout and great reviews stood out for us as an obvious choice after we trialled a number of other platforms.

 Before you launch your site, please read through the following pages in detail and remember - the more personalised your page the better!
 Most people are more interested in YOU, your passion and your story, than they are in facts and figures.
 Rather than outline the project in immense detail, we suggest that you have a link to our website to direct supporters to so that they can gather further info on the program and our aims/objectives.